gladiuscode/react-native-orientation-director/README.md

 | [useDeviceOrientation](https://github.com/gladiuscode/react-native-orientation-director/blob/main/src/hooks/useDeviceOrientation.hook.ts)                       | Returns the current device orientation and listens to changes           |
 | [useIsInterfaceOrientationLocked](https://github.com/gladiuscode/react-native-orientation-director/blob/main/src/hooks/useIsInterfaceOrientationLocked.hook.ts) | Returns the current interface orientation status and listens to changes |

+### Warning

+Please be aware that there is a subtle difference between the device orientation and the interface orientation.

+When you device is either in landscape left or right orientation, your interface is inverted, this is why lockTo method needs a second parameter to discriminate which type of orientation your are supplying.

+To match developers expectations, if you supply a device orientation and OrientationType.device, lockTo switches landscapeRight with left and vice versa to property align the interface orientation.

 Head over to the [example project](example) to see how to use the library.

 ### Android